elephantscale/es-training-new/secure-coding/slides/Common-Attacks.md

   http://TrustedWebsite.com/page.html?default=<script>payload</script>
 ```
 - The original Javascript code in the page does not expect the default parameter to contain HTML markup
-  - The markup is decoded and written into the page's DOM at runtime
+- The markup is decoded and incorporated into the page's existing code
-  - The browser then renders the infected page and executes the attacker’s script
+- When browser renders the infected page, the incorporated attack payload is executed
-- The HTTP response does not contain the payload
+- The HTTP HTML response does not contain the payload
-  - This payload executes as part of the original client-side script at runtime
+- This payload is delivered in a modified client-side script

 ---

-## DOM XSS Attack Example #2 - URI Fragment
+## Example #2 - URI Fragment

 ![](../images/DOMXSS2.png)

 - The example above is a typical Single Page Application where the current user selection is indicated by a URI fragment
 - The user has selected image 2 so the URL is:
 ```html
   https://xss-game.appspot.com/level3/frame#2
 ```